The Real Names of 42 Fictional Characters

 Dana Carvey’s judgmental, lip-pursing, holier-than-thou Church Lady has a name, which she occasionally referenced on Church Chat—it’s “Enid Strict.”
 Well isn’t that ... appropriate.

-During a 2004 episode of Sesame Street, Cookie Monster admitted that before he became hooked on baked goods, his name was once Sid, and in 2010, he Tweeted that it may have been Sidney.
-Despite Sid’s focus on healthy foods in recent years, he’s not changing his name.
-In a 2012 episode he said, “We've got to stop this Veggie Monster rumor before me reputation ruined."
+During a 2004 episode of Sesame Street, Cookie Monster admitted that before he became hooked on baked goods, his name known as Sid; in 2010, he tweeted that it may have been Sidney.

 In a deleted scene from the 2006 Curious George movie, it was revealed that The Man With the Yellow Hat is named Ted Shackleford.
 It may not count since it was a deleted scene, but we thought you should know.
 Fun fact: Ted Shackelford is also the actor who played Gary Ewing on Knots Landing.

 21. Bic Pen Logo // Bic Boy

 The little guy on the BIC logo hasn’t been impaled by a pen; he’s holding it behind his back.
 And he has a name: It’s BIC Boy.
 Sorry if that’s a letdown.

 The friendly blue bird over on Twitter goes by the name of Larry.
 Larry ...
 Bird.

 In 1916, 14-year-old Antonio Gentile entered a Planter’s Peanuts contest to create a mascot.
 His winning entry was a version of the dapper legume we all know and love today.
 He also suggested a name for his character: Bartholomew Richard Fitzgerald-Smythe.